Memory

 Memory snapshots

 Low overhead memory monitoring is only possible at a "shallow" level.
-The JVM knows about loaded classes and instance counts and exposes this information.
+The JVM knows about loaded classes, and instance counts and exposes this information.
 There is no kind of reference information available, which is important for solving memory leaks.
 Nevertheless, classes and instance counts give you a good initial overview of the memory consumption inside a JVM.
 For historical comparisons, plotting the instance count of a particular class against time often shows important trends.

 To get a basis for historical comparisons, memory snapshots are recorded once per day.
 This default can be changed on the "Recording" step of the VM group configuration.
 You can change the period for memory snapshot recording or disable it altogether.

 When you open the "Memory" view in the "VM data views", you are required to select a single VM or a VM pool with the VM selector in the top-left corner.
-After you make this selection, the navigation controls in the top right corner are enabled and you can move to the most recent snapshot with the Previous button.
+After you make this choice, the navigation controls in the top right corner are enabled and you can move to the most recent snapshot with the Previous button.

 If you select a VM pool, you must select a specific snapshot.
-In this way, you also narrow your focus to a particular VM from the VM pool and the VM selection will be set to that VM for all VM data views.
+In this way, you also narrow your focus to a particular VM from the VM pool, and the VM selection will be set to that VM for all VM data views.
 To move back to the entire pool, simply click on the "Move one level up" link below the VM selector.

 The record button takes a new snapshot and displays it immediately.
 Since periodic snapshots are taken quite rarely, this strategy may be necessary if you want to analyze a current situation.